The latest press releases and news from Purposeful Group.

 The Tech Startup Academy™ is a new breed of flexible incubator for the founders of tech startups.
 It is modular, will run both on and offline, and prepares entrepreneurs for the practicalities of running a tech focused business, offering access to its specialist content to all entrepreneurs, whether or not they apply, or succeed in “making it” onto a traditional incubator or accelerator programme.

 The Academy not only offers entrepreneurs clarity, and a stronger sense of direction, it offers the security of professionalism too.
-It is recognised as a centre for adult learning by the UK Register of Learning Providers (UKRLP) and has received approval to offer an internationally recognised qualification to individuals that complete the Tech Startup Academy™ Programme successfully.
+It is recognised as a centre for adult learning by the UK Register of Learning Providers (UKRLP) and has received approval to offer an accredited Diploma to individuals that complete the Tech Startup Academy™ Programme successfully.

 Startups joining the Academy have access to workshops, and group mentoring, and benefit from our "featured founders" promotion service, and introductions to our network of experts and specialists.